Leon District Court Plan

 No payment shall be made until the judge approves payment after submission of an attorney's fee voucher.

 If the judge disapproves the requested amount of payment, the judge shall make written findings stating the amount that the judge approves and each reason for approving an amount different from the requested amount.
-The attorney whose request for payment is disapproved or is not acted upon within 60 days of submission may appeal the disapproval or failure to act by filing a motion with the presiding judge of the Second Administrative Judicial Region, as provided in Article 26.05(c) Texas Code of Criminal Procedure.
+The attorney whose request for payment is disapproved or is not acted upon within 60 days of submission may appeal the disapproval or failure to act by filing a motion with the presiding judge of the Tenth Administrative Judicial Region, as provided in Article 26.05(c) Texas Code of Criminal Procedure.

 Expenses incurred without prior approval shall be reimbursed if the expenses are reasonably necessary and reasonably incurred.